George Washington University Student Association: Senate

 The Senate is the SGA holds the power to approve bills that are sent to the President, as well as control the Student Government Association's $1,778,704 budget.
 The Senate consists of 43 Senators representing their respective schools within the university, the Vice President who is the presiding officer, a Senate Chairperson Pro Tempore, and Senate Staff appointed by the Vice President and confirmed by 2/3rds of the Senate.
 The 2025-2026 Presiding Officer of the Senate is Vice President Liz Stoddard.
 The Senate consists of seven standing committees that include the Governance and Nominations Committee, Financial Services and Allocations Committee, Physical Facilities and Urban Affairs Committee, Joint Student Life Committee, Joint Education Policy Committee, Sustainability Committee, and the Community, Advocacy, and Inclusion Committee.
 The Senate has the mandate of making recommendations on issues that affect student life, give general direction to Student Government Association policies, collect a student fee from tuition and subsequent disbursement, and passing of bills as it sees fit among other powers.
-The 2023-2024 Chairperson Pro Tempore of the SGA Senate is Liz Stoddard.
+The 2025-2026 Chairperson Pro Tempore of the SGA Senate is Jose Dalmau.